troemanes/MyFoodie/README.md

 - XML

 ### Features
-- RESTful API for fetching meal content
+- Retrofit for consuming RESTful APIs
+- POJO (Plain Old Java Object) for mapping API responses to data classes
+- Room for local data storage and caching
 - RecyclerView for displaying meal lists
 - ViewModel architecture for managing UI-related data
 - Glide for loading and displaying images efficiently